7i/ddns/README.md

 # ddns
-Simple ddns updater to update the current ip for a domain.
-Will check external IP, also works for servers behind NAT.
+Simple ddns updater.
+Will update the IP for domains and subdomains to the current external IP.
+Will check external IP via a DNS request to server resolver1.opendns.com with target myip.opendns.com.
 Only supports basic auth.

 # Install: